-- 1. READ AND FOLLOW ALL INSTRUCTIONS.
+1. READ AND FOLLOW ALL INSTRUCTIONS.

 - 2. Do not permit children either to operate or to play with the opener.
-Keep remote control in a location inaccessible to children.

-- 3. Operate opener only when the door is in full view and free from any obstruction.
+Keep remote control in a location inaccessible to children. - 3.
+Operate opener only when the door is in full view and free from any obstruction.
 Keep the door in sight until it is completely closed.
-NO ONE SHOULD CROSS THE PATH OF THE MOVING DOOR.

-- 4. Check safety reversal system monthly.
+NO ONE SHOULD CROSS THE PATH OF THE MOVING DOOR. - 4.
+Check safety reversal system monthly.
 See page 30.
-The garage door MUST reverse on contact with a one-inch (or a 2x4 board laid flat) object placed on the floor.
-If an adjustment is made to either the force or the limit of travel, both adjustments may be needed and the safety reversal system must be checked.
-Failure to properly adjust the opener may result in severe injury or death.

-- 5. If possible, use the emergency release only when the door is in a closed position.
+The garage door MUST reverse on contact with a one inch object (or a 2x4 board laid flat) placed on the floor.
+If an adjustment is made to one of the controls (either force or limits of travel), the other control may need to be adjusted also, and the safety reversal system must be checked.
+Failure to properly adjust the opener may result in severe injury or death. - 5.
+If possible, use the emergency release only when the door is in a closed position.
 Caution should be taken whenever the disconnect cord is actuated with the door open.
-Weak or broken springs may cause the door to fall rapidly, causing injury or death to persons.

-- 6. KEEP GARAGE DOORS PROPERLY
+Weak or broken springs may cause the door to fall rapidly, causing injury or death to persons. - 6.
+KEEP GARAGE DOORS PROPERLY BALANCED.

-BALANCED.
 See page 3.
-An improperly

-balanced door may not reverse when required

-and could result in severe injury or death.

-Repairs to cables, spring assemblies and other

-hardware must be made by a professional

-garage door person.

-- 7. Disconnect the electric power to the garage door opener before making any repairs or removing the covers.
+An improperly balanced door may not reverse when required, and could result in severe injury or death.
+Repairs to cables, spring assemblies and other hardware must be made by a professional garage door person. - 7.
+Disconnect the electric power to the garage door opener before making any repairs or removing the covers.

-- 8. SAVE THESE INSTRUCTIONS.
+SAVE THESE INSTRUCTIONS